encointer/substrate-fixed/README.md

 ## Optional features

-The *fixed* crate has three optional feature:
+The *fixed* crate has four optional feature:

  1. `az`, disabled by default.
 This implements the cast traits provided by the [*az* crate].